Levelized cost of electricity: Limitations

 In particular, if the costs of matching grid energy storage are not included in projects for variable renewable energy sources such as solar and wind, they may produce electricity when it is not needed in the grid without storage.
 The value of this electricity may be lower than if it was produced at another time, or even negative.
 At the same time, variable sources can be competitive if they are available to produce when demand and prices are highest, such as solar during summertime mid-day peaks seen in hot countries where air conditioning is a major consumer.

 To ensure enough electricity is always available to meet demand, storage or backup generation may be required, which adds costs that are not included in some instances of LCOE.
 Excess generation when not needed may force curtailments, thus reducing the revenue of an energy provider.
 Decisions about investments in energy generation technologies may be guided by other measures such as the levelized cost of storage (LCOS) and the levelized avoided cost of energy (LACE), in addition to the LCOE.

 Another potential limitation of LCOE is that some analyses may not adequately consider the indirect costs of generation.
 These can include the social cost of greenhouse gas emissions, other environmental externalities such as air pollution, or grid upgrade requirements.
+On the other hand, the LCOE often ignores other potential co-benefits of a power source.
+For example, solar photovoltaic systems provide electricity but systems for agrivoltaics can produce more food, floating solar (floatovoltaics) reduces water evaporation, building integrated photovoltaics (BIPV) and solar canopies produce shade to cool buildings/cars, all of which have an economic value.
+While LCOE remains the dominant tool for assessing solar photovoltaics and other energy source economics due to its simplicity, it fails to account for these non-electricity-related co-benefits, leading to an undervaluation of emerging solar technologies.

 The LCOE for a given generator tends to be inversely proportional to its capacity.
 For instance, larger power plants have a lower LCOE than smaller power plants.
 Therefore, making investment decisions based on insufficiently comprehensive LCOE can lead to a bias towards larger installations while overlooking opportunities for energy efficiency and conservation unless their costs and effects are calculated, and included alongside LCOE numbers for other options such as generation infrastructure for comparison.
 If this is omitted or incomplete, LCOE may not give a comprehensive picture of potential options available for meeting energy needs.

+Selection of input values

+Electrical energy generated

+The amount of electrical energy generated $E_t$ or estimated to be generated is dependent upon a large number of factors including: